rivtiding/rivtiding/README.md

 15 , december 19

+helpol

-im not on ponytown a lot anymore
+im not on ponytown a lot anymore i usually only check in on friends

 C+H heavily enc even if im with friends,, i luv cuddling but i probably wont int first if ur with someone else already